akkupy/Homelab/docs/nginx_proxy_manager.md

 ![Proxy Hosts](https://raw.githubusercontent.com/akkupy/Homelab/main/images/nginx-proxy-manager-New-Proxy-Host-SSL.png)

 Once you click Save it will generate a new certificate this can take a few minutes to do.

+## Method 2(Recommended for Local usage and usage with [tailscale](https://github.com/akkupy/Homelab/blob/main/docs/tailscale.md)):

+You can use a self generated SSL certificate(which can be generated [here](https://github.com/akkupy/Self_Signed_SSL_Cerificate)).In this case select Custom under the SSL Certificates and upload the key and certificate generated.

+### Post SSL Certificate Gerneration

 Assuming there are no errors your new host has been created and you will be returned to the proxy host screen.
 Below is an example of what the screen will look like with several hosts added.